-- contexts.
-The course will enable students to identify and appropriately respond to the most common managerial challenges.
-Our primary objective is to facilitate the development of management-related knowledge and skills that will be immediately applicable in positions students are likely to hold early in their careers.
-Students may not receive credit for both Z304 and Z302. - BUS-Z 340 Introduction to Human Resources (3 cr.)
-P: Sophomore standing and admission to the Kelley School of Business.
-Covers the nature of human resource development and utilization in American society and organizations; government programs and policies, labor force statistics, organizational personnel department, personnel planning, forecasting, selection, training, development, and integration of government and organizational human resource programs. - BUS-Z 404 Effective Negotiations (3 cr.)
-P: Z302 or Z304.
+- creative outcomes.
+Students may not receive credit for both Z370 and Z304. - BUS-Z 404 Effective Negotiations (3 cr.)
+P: Z302, Z370 or Z304.
 Provides exposure to the concepts of negotiations in both the national and international environments, including negotiation strategies and tactics, influence, third-party intervention, audience effects, nonverbal communication, and ethical and cultural aspects.
 Case studies, simulations, and guest speakers are used throughout the course. - BUS-Z 447 Leadership, Teamwork, and Diversity (3 cr.)
-P: Z302 or Z304.
-In this course, students develop a "tool kit" of leadership behaviors to use in a variety of situations when those working with and/ or for them need to be motivated toward a common good, particularly when that work involves the use of teams made up of diverse individuals. - BUS-Z 490 Independent Student in Personnel Management and Organizational Behavior (13 cr.)
+P: Z302, Z370 or Z304.
+In this course, students develop a "tool kit" of leadership behaviors to use in a variety of situations when those working with and/or for them need to be motivated toward a common good, particularly when that work involves the use of teams made up of diverse individuals. - BUS-Z 490 Independent Student in Personnel Management and Organizational Behavior (1-3 cr.)
 P: Consent of department chairperson and of the instructor.
 Supervised individual study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
 Comprehensive written report required. - BUS-Z 494 Herman B Wells Seminar in Leadership (3 cr.)
 Open to seniors in the Business Honors Program.
 Topics may include leadership, globalization, and e-commerce.
-(Formerly W494 or Z493.)

-Entrepreneurship Courses
+Entrepreneurship